wanghailei/study_ror/carbon_on_rails_strategy.md

 ## Carbon's responsibility separation

-Carbon Web Components are **UI only**: styles, interaction, states, accessibility, animation, focus/keyboard handling.
-But **NOT**: navigation, data loading, Turbo frames, Turbo navigation, server interaction, routing, which are all **Rails responsibilities**.
+==Carbon Web Components are **UI and visual only**: styles, interaction, states, accessibility, animation, focus/keyboard handling.
+But **NOT**: navigation, routing, data loading==, Turbo frames, Turbo navigation, server interaction, which are all Rails responsibilities.
+This avoids all the Carbon internals that were causing the error and keeps BOS logic clean.

-For example: Carbon <cds-tree-node>s should:
+For example: Carbon `<cds-tree-node>`s should:

-- expand / collapse
-- highlight selection
+- expand, collapse, animate,
-- play focus rings
+- highlight selection, play focus rings,
-- animate
-- emit cds-tree-node-selected
+- emit events like cds-tree-node-selected

 But **none** of these should trigger page navigation.
 Rails/Stimulus should:

-- capture cds-tree-node-selected
-- extract your own data-route
+- capture cds-tree-node-selected, extract your own data-route, call `Turbo.visit("/products")`,
-- call Turbo.visit("/products")
-- update the layout
+- update the layout, and keep state.
-- keep state

-This avoids all the Carbon internals that were causing the error and keeps BOS logic clean.

-#### Your new `<cds-tree-node data-route="…">` design is the correct pattern.
+### Avoids Carbon’s buggy `href` mode.

-It solves all problems:
+Using `<cds-tree-node data-route="…">` solves all problems:

-- Avoids Carbon’s buggy href mode.==No more shadow DOM anchor lookups==
+- Avoids Carbon’s buggy href mode. ==No more shadow DOM anchor lookups==
-- Lets you use Rails routing 100% cleanly.
+- Uses Rails routing 100% cleanly.
 Everything is Turbo-compatible

-You essentially treat Carbon WC as **visual components** — exactly the way they were meant to be used in a Rails app.

-## **✔ BOS Shell Architecture (what you now have)**
+## BOS Shell Architecture

 **MENU**